By Francis DiScala Jr.

 Tourism Cares is a non-profit public charity with a mission to preserve the travel experience for future generations.
 It accomplishes this by mobilizing the travel and tourism industry and travelers to give back to society through grants to natural, cultural and historic sites worldwide; through academic and service-learning scholarships for students of hospitality and tourism; and through the organization of volunteer efforts to clean up and restore tourism-related sites in need of care and rejuvenation.
 For additional information about Tourism Cares, please visit TourismCares.org.

-This year it was Gettysburg, before July 1863, a quiet market town of less than 2,500 inhabitants whose proximity to ten interacting roads seemed to make it the chosen land for arguably the most important battle in American history.
+This year it was Gettysburg, before July 1863, a quiet market town of fewer than 2,500 inhabitants whose proximity to ten interacting roads seemed to make it the chosen land for arguably the most important battle in American history.

 From July 1-3, 1863, more than 160,000 American soldiers clashed here, in what would prove to be a turning point of the Civil War.
 The battlefield mourned the bodies of more than 7,500 dead soldiers and several thousand horses of the Army of the Potomac and the Confederacy’s Army of Northern Virginia, and the stench of rotting bodies in the humid July air was overpowering.